kokosowygosc/MyCms/README.md

 # MyCms
-Little CMS which contains features of managing: blog, comments, static pages and shop.
+Little CMS which contains features of managing: blog, comments, static pages, little gallery and shop.

 The whole thing is made thanks to beautiful framework Bootstrap (which responds for front end) and CodeIgniter (backend).
-You can see it working there: http://krokiety.hol.es/
+You can see it working here: http://krokiety.hol.es/

+Instalation:
-I also have put there database localhost.sql which need only few modification in config to work anywhere.
+I have put there database localhost.sql which can be installed on your hosting.
+Then all you need to do is few modification in application/config to work anywhere. (database name, user name etc).
+Call me if you need help:)